ruby/date/README.md

 The day count is virtually the astronomical Julian day number.
 The offset in this class is usually zero, and cannot be specified directly.

-A Date object can be created with an optional argument, the day of calendar reform as a Julian day number, which should be 2298874 to 2426355 or negative/positive infinity.
-The default value is +Date::ITALY+ (2299161=1582-10-15).
+A `Date` object can be created with an optional argument, the day of calendar reform as a Julian day number, which should be 2298874 to 2426355 or negative/positive infinity.
+The default value is `Date::ITALY` (2299161=1582-10-15).
 See also sample/cal.rb.

 ```
 $ ruby sample/cal.rb -c it 10 1582